XpectraData/xpectranet-protocol/xko/XKO_Specification_v1.md

 | `xko:Circle`      | `xko:Circle`             | A symbolic community or domain for collective cognition     |
 | `xko:Trail`       | `xko:Trail`              | A connected series of symbolic insights (remix lineage)     |

+## 🔍 Class Reference (Extended Descriptions)

+### `xko:Insight`
+A symbolic cognitive artefact that captures a thought, feeling, or transformation within the memory graph.
+Insights are the core unit of symbolic memory and may be:
+- Minted as original reflections
+- Remixed from other insights
+- Validated by other agents
+- Canonized as permanent memory

+### `xko:Agent`
+A human or non-human symbolic actor participating in memory evolution.
+Agents hold identity through glyphs, emotional history, and trail involvement.
+Agents are the creators, remixers, validators, or preservers of memory.

+### `xko:Layer`
+A semantic representation of cognitive depth.
+Each Layer (L0–L9) defines the phase and intensity of a memory's symbolic evolution:
+- L0 = Origin
+- L1 = Observation
+- L7 = Canon
+- L9 = Mythic

+Layer assignments affect remix rules, validator roles, and symbolic scoring.

+### `xko:Emotion`
+Represents the affective force carried by an insight.
+Used to guide remix interpretation, validator empathy, and Canon eligibility.
+Part of the ritual fabric of memory.

+### `xko:Ritual`
+Represents one of the 5 main acts in the memory lifecycle:
+- `mint`
+- `remix`
+- `validate`
+- `canonize`
+- `archive`

+Each ritual implies emotional context, Circle participation, and XPDT alignment.

+### `xko:Circle`
+A domain of cognition: a group of agents bound by a shared memory law.
+Circles define validator rules, remix permissions, and Canon wall structure.

+They are symbolic communities — sovereign but interoperable.

+### `xko:Trail`
+A remix lineage — a persistent path of memory from origin to Canon or Archive.
+Each Trail consists of:
+- `xko:Insight` nodes
+- Emotional progression
+- Remix forks or validations

+Used for navigation, narrative, and validation training.

 ---

 ## 4. Key Properties